 Robina graduated from the University of Leeds in 2015 with a BSc (Hons) in Mathematics with Finance, before joining Arlingclose in July 2015 as a Client Executive.

-She completed the CISI Capital Markets Programme in May 2016, and is in the process of completing the CFA Investment Management Certificate.
+She completed the CISI Capital Markets Programme in May 2016 and the CFA Investment Management Certificate in March 2017.

 Robina's day to day responsibilities include supporting client relationships through attending strategy meetings and preparing the analysis prior to this, producing credit alerts and responding to client queries.

 Within the credit team, Robina is involved with money market funds and cash plus funds.
 She regularly attends meetings with the fund managers and assists in coordinating the monthly fund updates.